Electric Mobility

 Every company and every product is different; and so are the strategies for near and long-term advantage.
 These include:

-- Mitigating the effect of high US tariffs, such as Section 301 China duties, through tariff exclusion requests, product origin and classification analysis, and supply chain restructuring.
+- Mitigating the effect of high US tariffs, such as Section 301 China duties and Section 232 aluminum and steel duties, through tariff exclusion requests, product origin and classification analysis, and supply chain restructuring.

 - Increasing the competitiveness of a company’s electric mobility products in the US market by an analysis of USMCA qualification status, i.e., the ArentFox Schiff USMCA Diagnostic.